 One of the phrases I’ve caught onto very fast is “invitation vs. challenge.”
 Like I said the first time I wrote on these phrases,

-How you encourage and invite people and let them know they “can do it” in whatever area of their lives they need that encouragement in.
-Challenge, however defined as inclusive of things like correcting someone, rebuking them, telling them how off they are and so forth.
+[Invitation is] how you encourage and invite people and let them know they “can do it” in whatever area of their lives they need that encouragement in.
+Challenge, however, is defined as inclusing things like correcting someone, rebuking them, telling them how off they are and so forth.

 To best understand how to walk a fine line between “speaking the truth in love” and “being frustrated and abrasive”, I encourage you to observe this matrix.
 I’ve explained it in another post on calibrating a good balance between invitation and challenge, that we need both encouragement in the lives of those who we have a right to speak into, as well as correction and challenge.
 We do people no favours when we walk in one but not the other.

 Now, if all you do is offer challenge, or in this case, public shaming, according to the lower right hand corner of this grid you’d find yourself in a stressed culture.

 Saying “do you know I love you”, but showing it through public shaming might not be effective.
 In fact, I’m willing to guarantee that even if the people sitting in the pews respond to the love language of “words of encouragement”, this would do more damage than good.
 I know because I’ve done it scads of times.
 In fact, I admit to being much better at challenging people than encouraging them and that’s why I’m constantly blogging on stuff like this — to process and preach to myself.